 Action Consideration Responsibility Complete Initiate oil spill trajectory modelling (OSTM) by submission of an oil spill trajectory modelling request form (Santos Procedure Index).
-Request for 3-day forecast trajectory modelling Environment Team Leader Determine requirement for gas/VOC modelling and request initiation Hydrocarbon releases have human health and safety considerations for responders (volatile gases and organic compounds).
-This is to be considered for any tactics that monitor/recover oil - especially at close proximity to release site.
-Safety Team Leader Environmental Team Leader Initial Actions Operational surveillance data (aerial, vessel, tracker buoys) to be provided to modelling provider to verify and adjust fate predictions of the spill and improve predictive accuracy Planning Team Leader/GIS Initia Login to the RPS Group data sharing website and maintain connection.
+Request for three-day forecast trajectory modelling.
+Environment Unit Leader Determine requirement for gas/VOC modelling and request initiation.
+Hydrocarbon releases have human health and safety considerations for responders (volatile gases and organic compounds).
+This to be considered for any tactics that monitor/recover oil - especially at close proximity to release site.
+Safety Officer Environment Unit Leader Initial Actions Operational surveillance data (aerial, vessel, tracker buoys) to be provided to modelling provider to verify and adjust fate predictions of the spill and improve predictive accuracy.
+Planning Section Chief/GIS Login to the RPS Group data sharing website and maintain connection.
 Download modelling results.
 Data should be stored digitally and backed up on to independent digital storage media.
-All datasets should be accompanied by a metadata summary and documented QA/QC procedures Planning Team Leader/GIS Place RPS Group modelling data into GIS/Common Operating Picture RPS Group is to provide at least daily updates to the IMT of trajectory model outputs to inform response planning.
-More frequent updates can be provided if weather conditions are highly variable or change suddenly Planning Team Leader/GIS Identify location and sensitivities at risk, based on the trajectory modelling and inform IMT.
+All datasets should be accompanied by a metadata summary and documented quality assurance and control procedures.
+Planning Section Chief/GIS Place RPS Group modelling data into GIS/Common Operating Picture.
+RPS Group is to provide at least daily updates to the IMT of trajectory model outputs to inform response planning.
+More frequent updates can be provided if weather conditions are highly variable or change suddenly.
+Planning Section Chief/GIS Identify location and sensitivities at risk based on the trajectory modelling and inform IMT.
 Conduct Operational NEBA on proposed response strategies.
-Environment Team Leader
+Environment Unit Leader

-Action Consideration Responsibility Complete ctions Request spill trajectory modelling be provided daily throughout the duration of the response and integrate data into Common Operating Picture Planning Team Leader/GIS Ongoing A Use results from other monitor and evaluate activities, and/or data derived from hydrocarbon assays of the source hydrocarbon as input data (if or when available) to improve model accuracy Planning Team Leader/GIS
+Action Consideration Responsibility Complete Actions Request spill trajectory modelling be provided daily throughout the duration of the response and integrate data into Common Operating Picture.
+Planning Section Chief/ GIS Ongoing Ac Use results from other monitor and evaluate activities, and/or data derived from hydrocarbon assays of the source hydrocarbon or from other reservoirs in the region (that may be available) as input data (if or when available) to improve model accuracy.
+Planning Section Chief/ GIS